citusdata/citus_docs/articles/designing_saas.rst

    table(s)
 -  If you’re building for isolation: Create one database per tenant

-In this blog post, we’ll focus on the scaling dimension, as we found that more users who talked to us had questions in that area.
+In this article, we’ll focus on the scaling dimension, as we found that more users who talked to us had questions in that area.
 (We also intend to describe considerations around isolation in a follow-up blog post.)